 It is most commonly used for mothers who are not yet in labour and are concerned by reduced fetal movement.

-However, Dawes-Redman is not always accurate for more rare patterns and clinicians are obliged to carry out all the routine observations in addition and to verify whether the cCTG’s assessment is an accurate one.
+However, Dawes-Redman is not always accurate for rare patterns and clinicians are obliged to carry out all the routine observations in addition to verifying whether the cCTG’s assessment is an accurate one.
 It should not be used in isolation of other monitoring techniques and there needs to be effective systems and training in place to ensure the cCTG can be relied upon.